HeySkidee/practice/README.md

 ## Just study wtf
+you are the one who gon learn programming and get a job. alone. no one gon do that for you. stop pleasing people.

 suffering in a job and getting money is better than suffering for college studies and getting nothing
 ### Proper amount of work and proper amount of sleep.
 Lil Baby Hustle
 ### You gonna see better days bro don't giveup.